openshift/enhancements/enhancements/cluster-logging/multi-cluster-observability.md

           - cluster-logs
 ```

-#### Multi Cluster Trace Collection and Forwarding
+#### Multi Cluster OTLP Collection and Forwarding
-For all managed clusters the fleet administrator is required to provide a single `OpenTelemetryCollector` resource stanza that describes the trace forwarding configuration for the entire fleet in the default namespace `open-cluster-management`.
+For all managed clusters the fleet administrator is required to provide a single `OpenTelemetryCollector` resource stanza that describes the OpenTelemetry forwarding configuration for the entire fleet in the default namespace `open-cluster-management`.

 One `OpenTelemetryCollector` instance is deployed per spoke cluster.
-It reports its traces to a Hub OTEL Cluster (note that this cluster can be different from the RHACM Hub cluster).
-The Hub OTEL Cluster exports the received telemetry to a traces storage (like Grafana Tempo or a third-party service).
+It reports its OpenTelemetry data to a Hub OTEL Cluster (note that this cluster can be different from the RHACM Hub cluster).
+The Hub OTEL Cluster exports the received telemetry to an storage (like Grafana Tempo or a third-party service).

 ```mermaid
 flowchart TD